Apache Avro is a data serialization format.

 backward API compatibility

-with the older Databricks’ version of spark-avro
+with the older Databricks’ version of spark-avro.

-are available to use.
+Both versions of spark-avro are available to use.
 If you’re on Spark 2.4.0 or higher,

-6. If you’re on Spark 2.4.0 or lower, you need to use
+you should use Apache Spark’s spark-avro6.
+If you’re on Spark 2.4.0 or lower, you need to use

 the Databricks’ version.